NakisaT/Assignment-2/_posts/2024-03-05-welcome-to-jekyll.markdown

 <p>

-Based on the study shows us the seasonal variations in PM2.5 levels in Europe.
+ the Studies that show us the seasonal variations in PM2.5 levels in Europe, now confirmed by our invistigation.
+Look at the visualization below the result of our research.
 It is evident that the concentration of PM2.5 is significantly higher during the Winter and Spring seasons.
 The highest recorded concentration of PM2.5 in the Winter season reaches 95 µg/m³, while in the Spring season follows closely with levels, it is around 75 µg/m³.

 <p>